BaderAlruqi/pdsnd_github/README.md

 pdsnd_github

 ### Description
-Using the bikeshare.py file in git
+Using the bikeshare file in git

 ### Files used
 bikeshare.py